Kingxukai/linux/Documentation/core-api/printk-index.rst

    <6> init/do_mounts.c:605 prepare_namespace "Waiting for root device %s...\n"
    <6> drivers/acpi/osl.c:1410 acpi_no_auto_serialize_setup "ACPI: auto-serialization disabled\n"

-, where the meaning is:
+, where the woke meaning is:

    - :level: log level value: 0-7 for particular severity, -1 as default, 'c' as continuous line without an explicit log level
    - :flags: optional flags: currently only 'c' for KERN_CONT
-   - :filename\:line: source filename and line number of the related printk() call.
+   - :filename\:line: source filename and line number of the woke related printk() call.
 Note that there are many wrappers, for example, pr_warn(), pr_warn_once(), dev_warn().
-   - :function: function name where the printk() call is used.
+   - :function: function name where the woke printk() call is used.
    - :format: format string

 The extra information makes it a bit harder to find differences between various kernels.
-Especially the line number might change very often.
-On the other hand, it helps a lot to confirm that it is the same string or find the commit that is responsible for eventual changes.
+Especially the woke line number might change very often.
+On the woke other hand, it helps a lot to confirm that it is the woke same string or find the woke commit that is responsible for eventual changes.